 Just how difficult is it to prove God exists?
 If we’re honest with the facts, it’s relatively simple.

-Consider the claim of the late Stephen Hawking, that there are only two possibilities for the origin of the universe: Either [P1] God created it ex nihilo, or [P2] The laws of physics did.
+Consider the claim that there are only two possibilities for the origin of the universe: Either [P1] God created it ex nihilo, or [P2] The laws of physics did.

 The obvious flaw in P2 is that the laws of physics actually don’t exist: they are not creative forces, merely abstract concepts describing patterns we consistently observe in Nature.
 So, P2 is a delusion in the proper sense of the word: a claim explicitly contrary to science.

-However, Hawking is so confident in P2 that he offers no third possibility.
-So, in his inestimable brilliance, Hawking leaves us with a very simple choice: Deity, or Delusion.
+However, Hawking is so confident in P2 he offers no other option, making his claim an assertion of scientific fact.
+So, in his inestimable brilliance, Hawking ultimately leaves us with a very simple choice: Deity, or Delusion.
 He sides with Delusion; anything but Deity, no matter how absurd.
-This is atheism, at its very best.

 [R1] Hawking is no expert in this field and should not be trusted.
-This is easily dismissed; Hawking was an eminently reliable authority, knowing the valid options on origins and distilling them for us.
+This is easily dismissed; Hawking was an eminently reliable authority on cosmology, knowing the valid options on origins and distilling them for us.

-[R2] I have misrepresented Hawking’s claim.
+[R2] The above misrepresents Hawking’s claim.
 Also easily refuted with commonly available facts.

 If we have already presumed there can’t be a god then we must confidently choose P2, and never P1, no matter what the data say.
 Though the heavens declare the glory of God (Ps 19:1), our presupposition blinds us to the obvious.
 This is the essence of delusion.